boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/node-js.md

         </script>
      ```

- 9. In the `javascript` file, create an API `/embeddetail/get`  which uses the `GetSignatureUrl()` method to generate the algorithm.
-In this API, the `embedQuerString`,`userEmail` and the value from the  `GetSignatureUrl()` method are appended as query parameters in the URL to get details of a particular dashboard.
+ 9. In the `javascript` file, create an API `/embeddetail/get`  that utilizes the `GetSignatureUrl()` method to generate the algorithm.
+In this API, append the `embedQuerString`,`userEmail` and the value from the  `GetSignatureUrl()` method as query parameters in the URL to retrieve details of a specific dashboard.

      ```js
            var express = require('express');